-The heaviest festival prize in the world, the 7,3 kilo Bronze Horse, has accompanied the Stockholm Film Festival since the start in 1990.
-Made by renowned graphic designer Fredrik Swärd, it is inspired by the Dala Horse, a well-known Swedish folklore figure.
-Every year the Bronze Horse is handed out to the winners of the Stockholm Lifetime Achievement Award, the Stockholm Visionary Award and Best Film.
+The heaviest festival prize in the world, the 7,3 kilo Bronze Horse, has accompanied Stockholm International Film Festival since the start in 1990.
+Made by renowned Swedish graphic designer Fredrik Swärd, it is inspired by the Dala Horse, a well-known Swedish folklore figure.
+The Bronze Horse is handed out annually to the winners of the Stockholm Lifetime Achievement Award, the Stockholm Visionary Award, the Stockholm Achievement Award, Best Documentary Film and Best Film.
 The Bronze Horse also has a sister, the Aluminum Horse, given to the winners in seven categories.

 THE ALUMINUM HORSE

 * Best Cinematography